 Our focus is on news and information that doesn’t have a “pity” component.
 Our reading audience lives with disabilities or supports people with disabilities.
-We use a combination of Associated Press style and “people first’ language in writing and editing copy.
+We use a combination of Associated Press style and “people first” and “identity-first” language in writing and editing copy.

-Every month, in cooperation with the Minnesota Governor’s Council on Developmental Disabilities, Access Press publishes a history note focused on an aspect of Minnesota disability history.
+Every month, funded in part by the Minnesota Governor’s Council on Developmental Disabilities, Access Press publishes a history note focused on an aspect of Minnesota disability history.
 Length is up to 550 words.
 Photos are welcome.

 History notes may contain language that is offensive, such as use of the words “crip” or “retarded.”
 We ask that potentially offensive language be put in a historic context.

 History notes can include organizational history when there is a significant anniversary.

 Please check with the editorial staff before putting time into a submission as we may have covered that topic before.

 For space and equity reasons, Access Press does not publish ongoing columns.
 Our editorial staff considers ideas but reserves the right to approve or reject columns.
 We may run a column as a one-time commentary.

 People + Places

 The People and Places section is for news about Minnesotans with disabilities, Minnesotans who are involved in the disability community, their organizations and their accomplishments.
 News items include major award winners, new or retiring organization leaders, authors, new or retiring board members, new business owners, new or relocated facilities and other similar items.